neutmute/neutmute.github.io/_posts/2021-09-30-Spike-Proportional-Line-Following-How-To-Use.md

 excerpt: Spike Line Following
 ---

-The default line following sample using colour sensing in Spike wobbles from side to side as it flips from hunting for white and black.
+The default line following sample using the Spike colour sensor wobbles from side to side as it flips from hunting for white and black.

-Implementing PID control in Word Blocks is cumbersome, so here is a proportional only follower
+Implementing PID control in Word Blocks is cumbersome, so here is a proportional-only follower.

 ![Scripts folder](/assets/img/blog/20210930/line-follow.png)

 [Download the LLSP here](/assets/img/blog/20210930/spike-line-following-20210930.llsp)

-# How to Use it
+## How to Use it

 1. Take the `LineFollow` block and copy/paste it into your project.
 2. From `My Blocks` in the left hand toolbar, drop in a call to it - as shown in the top right.
 3. Populate the arguments as follows

-## wheelBasePower
+### wheelBasePower
 Set this to between 25 and 35 depending on your course.
 If you go too fast, you may lose track of the line.
 Too slow is boring but works better on tighter turns.

-## errorDivider
+### errorDivider

 Set this to about `±2.5`.